-Federal appeals court upholds Connecticut law that eliminated religious vaccination exemption
+Federal appeals court upholds Connecticut law eliminating religious vaccination exemption

 “We decline to disturb this nearly unanimous consensus,” it concluded.

 Connecticut law currently requires students to receive certain immunizations before enrolling in school, yet allows some medical exemptions.
-Students could seek religious exemptions as well prior to 2021, but lawmakers decided to end that after being concerned by an uptick in exemption requests coupled with a decline in vaccination rates in some schools.
+Before 2021, students could seek religious exemptions as well, but lawmakers decided to end that after being concerned by an uptick in exemption requests coupled with a decline in vaccination rates in some schools.

-The Connecticut General Assembly ultimately passed legislation that eliminated the exemption but grandfathered students in K-12 that had already received one.
+The Connecticut General Assembly ultimately passed legislation that eliminated the exemption but grandfathered students in K-12 who had already received one.

-Festa called the court’s decision to return part of the lawsuit to the lower court for further consideration “a victory” for special needs children in the state.
+Festa called the court’s decision to return part of the lawsuit to the lower court for further consideration “a victory” for special-needs children in the state.
 One of the plaintiffs argued that Connecticut’s law denies her son a free and appropriate education under the Individuals with Disabilities in Education Act by not allowing him a religious exemption.

-While Festa said the plaintiffs, which also include three parents and the CT Freedom Alliance LLC, are hopeful the district court will determine special needs children cannot be excluded by opposing vaccinations based on religious belief.
+While Festa said the plaintiffs, which also include three parents and the CT Freedom Alliance LLC, are hopeful the district court will determine special-needs children cannot be excluded by opposing vaccinations based on religious belief.

 Tong’s office said it’s confident that claim will be dismissed by the lower court.